 The Inuit people

-The belief that old people would be left in the freezing cold seems not to be true.
-When somebody died, the body would be taken to a hilltop, together with the few personal belongings.
+The belief that they would leave old people in the freezing cold seems not to be true.
+When somebody died, they would take the body to a hilltop, together with the few personal belongings.
 There would be no special ceremony.
 The Inuit believe humans and animals have a soul.
 There is no punishment of adults or children during their life or in the hereafter.

 With certain groups, there is a strong tradition not to mention the name of the dead person and neither depicting them in images.
 This is done in the belief that it might disturb their spirit.
-After what is the real funeral ceremony, the following might be many days of ceremonies including dances and singing.
-This can last for days and even weeks and children are taken out of school so they can participate.
+After what is the proper funeral ceremony, the following might be many days of ceremonies, including dances and singing.
+This can last for days and even weeks, and children are taken out of school so they can take part.

 Some groups like the Nez Perce sacrificed the wives, slaves and favorite horse of the dead warrior.
 The Apache and Navajo were afraid of the ghosts of the deceased.
 They would quickly bury the corpse and burn the possessions and house of the deceased.
 The family would purify themselves and move somewhere else.

 In 1958, when I was 8 years old, he died one day before Christmas.
 My parents told me some days later.
 We went to the funeral which was held in a snow-covered cemetery.
-I remember standing next to the grave, which was covered with pine branches.
-The coffin was lowered slowly down.
+I remember standing next to the grave which was covered with pine branches.
+They lowered slowly the coffin down.
 The branches opened and then closed after the coffin had passed.
-It was beautiful but I cried my eyes out.
+It was beautiful, but I cried my eyes out.